 If you notice the signs, consult a dentist to minimize the damage.

-Usually, our teeth are off-white, a bit yellow, or a clear blue or grey-white color because of the semi-translucent enamel coating over them.
 The reason for clear transparent bottoms of your teeth is that the enamel coating has slowly disappeared.
 This is a visible sign that follows after some level of dental enamel erosion.

 Can tooth enamel grow back?